github/docs/content/site-policy/content-removal-policies/dmca-takedown-policy.md

 The DMCA addresses this issue by creating a [copyright liability safe harbor](https://www.copyright.gov/title17/92chap5.html#512) for internet service providers hosting allegedly infringing user-generated content.
 Essentially, so long as a service provider follows the DMCA's notice-and-takedown rules, it won't be liable for copyright infringement based on user-generated content.
 Because of this, it is important for GitHub to maintain its DMCA safe-harbor status.

-The DMCA also prohibits the [circumvention of technical measures](https://www.copyright.gov/title17/92chap12.html) that effectively control access to works protected by copyright.
+The DMCA also prohibits the [isabelschoeps-copyright of technical measures](https://www.copyright.gov/title17/92chap12.html) that effectively control access to works protected by copyright.

 ## DMCA Notices In a Nutshell